flutter/packages/packages/camera/camera_android_camerax/README.md

     video recording and image streaming is supported, but concurrent video recording, image streaming, and image capture is not supported.

+### `setDescriptionWhileRecording` is unimplemented [Issue #148013][148013]
+`setDescriptionWhileRecording`, used to switch cameras while recording video, is currently unimplemented due to this not currently being supported by CameraX.

 ### 240p resolution configuration for video recording

 240p resolution configuration for video recording is unsupported by CameraX,